Physics-50/Module-3/docs/weak2.md

 + Enter your $$x\pm \delta x$$ and $$L$$ data into the MATLAB curve fitting script from Module 2 and run the code to perform a best-fit analysis.
 Be sure to change the axis labels in the code to reflect the data in this experiment.

-+ You should make use of your data, the best fit analysis and the provided theory to determine the wavelength of your laser.
-You will need to use the methods you have been taught in the previous units to propagate your uncertainty and determine the uncertainty in your final result.
++ You should make use of your data, the best-fit analysis and the provided theory to determine the wavelength of your laser.
+You will need to use the methods you have been taught in previous modules to propagate your uncertainty and determine the uncertainty in your final result.